Advertising Rules for Advisors – Transcript

 Welcome to the Mullooly Asset Show.
 I’m your host, Tom Mullooly.
 And this is episode number 126.
 Thanks for tuning in.
 I want to talk about testimonials and advertising.
 Every now and then I get someone who asks me, “Where’s the testimonial page on your website?”
 Years ago I had an idea, kind of clever, where I would make a testimonial page that was blank.
 The reason why it would be blank is because we have this set of rules that we operate under.

 All investment advisors do.
 It’s called the Registered Investment Advisors Act of 1940.
 And, in particular, rule 206.4, subparagraph one, talks about advertising.
 Now, the Investment Advisors Act was written in 1940.
 As far as I can see, that’s about 70 … Tim, help me out.
 78, 79 years ago.
 How would they address Twitter?
 How do they address websites?
+How would they reach out to The Marketing Heaven?
 How do they address social media or even television advertising, at that point?

 So there’s a couple of key takeaways.
 But the main thing with this advertising rule from the Investment Advisors Act is don’t mislead people.
 I mean that’s kind of common sense.
 It’s misleading when an advisor does things like they fudge their experience or they lie about the academic degrees that they have.
 It’s misleading when they use puppy kind of language.
 Let me give you an example.